Welcome to the Open Enrollment Information Page.

 When can parents apply?

-The regular open enrollment application period for the 2017-18 school year begins on February 6, 2017, and ends at 4:00 pm on April 28, 2017.
+The regular open enrollment application period dates are listed above.
 The best way to apply is online (a link to the online application is at the top of this page during the application period).
 Additional information on the regular open enrollment application season can be found on the DPI applications page.

 An alternative application procedure allows pupils to apply for open enrollment at any time during a school year if certain criteria are met.
 For additional information, please visit the DPI alternative application procedures page.